 Finally, in the fourth step, the court takes one more objective look at the division of property to see if the outcome reached through this process is fair and reasonable to everyone involved.
 This final determination is based on all circumstances of the case.
 Although the court can make additional changes at this time, it will seldom do so.

 The bottom line is that the decision to end a relationship is seldom easy.
 The prospect of separation and divorce can be intimidating and overwhelming, even when a wealth of information is so readily available.
-The best way to safeguard your interests and secure a fair outcome for everyone involved is to work with an experienced family lawyer.
-If you are considering separation and have questions or concerns about the process for reaching a settlement, contact us today.
+The best way to safeguard your interests and secure a fair outcome for everyone involved is to work with experienced Gold Coast family lawyers.
+If you are considering separation and have questions or concerns about the process for reaching a settlement, contact our Gold Coast Lawyers today.